DeerTears/Palettes-for-Gamemaking-Artists/README.md

-# Palettes-for-Artists-in-Gamedev
+# Palettes for Gamemaking Artists
-To help with creating assets for palette-restricted game development programs.
+To help artists create assets for palette-restricted gamemaking programs.

-This repo is structured by gamedev program/art program.

-example: Pico-8/Paint.net/pico8.txt
+Right now things are structured as `gamedev program/art program/palette file.extension`

+**Example:**
+``GB Studio/Paint.net/gbstudio.txt``

+Uploading a zipped folder with this file structure will put your file in the right set of folders.

+**Example:**
+Fork and upload ``GB Studio.zip`` as a new contribution.